Denperidge-Redpencil/Learning.md/Notes/emberjs.md

 There's also activate (fires when new route entered, but not when the model changes) and deactivate (fired when a route is completely exited, and not fired when only the model changes)

 ### Loading templates funky town
-Okay so putting a loading.hbs on any level in templates/ seems to automatically use it while any of its siblings in the route are loading and it just works I think help.
+- Okay so putting a `loading.hbs` on any level in templates/ seems to automatically use it while any of its siblings in the route are loading and it just works I think help.
+- For a route specific one, you can make `routename-loading.hbs`
+- The lookup order works from most specific > least specific:
+    - route.sub.place-loading
+    - route.sub.loading / route.sub-loading
+    - route.loading / route-loading
+    - loading / application.loading

 ## Commands